njanssen/node-tidal/README.md

 ```

 TidalCycles sends out its OSC messages ahead of the time that the sound event should actually happen.
-This library emits the `message` event immediately after receiving an OSC message from TidalCycles
+Your `Tidal` instance will emit the `message` event immediately after receiving an OSC message from TidalCycles
 which means you need to handle this interval by yourself, for instance by using the `setTimeout` function
 to delay processing of the incoming message.

-Another option is to tell TidalCycles to send the OSC messages in time by setting the `oTimestamp` of the OSC target
+Another option is to tell TidalCycles to send the OSC messages in time by setting `oSchedule` of the OSC target to `Live`.

-to `NoStamp`.
-The following snippet taken from a `BootTidal.hs` file can be used two configure two OSC targets,
+The following snippet taken from a `BootTidal.hs` file can be used to configure two OSC targets,
-one target on port `57120` for sound processing by SuperDirt/SuperCollider, and the other target on port `9000` for
+one standard SuperDirt target on port `57120` for sound processing by SuperDirt/SuperCollider, and another custom OSC target on port `9000` for
-this library where message are sent at in time (`oTimestamp = NoStamp`).
+this library where message are sent in time (`oSchedule = Live`).

 ```
+:{
-tidal <- startMulti [
+tidal <- startStream defaultConfig [
-        superdirtTarget {oLatency = 0.1, oAddress = "127.0.0.1", oPort = 57120}
+           (superdirtTarget {oLatency = 0.1, oAddress = "127.0.0.1", oPort = 57120}, [superdirtShape])
-    ,   superdirtTarget {oLatency = 0.1, oAddress = "127.0.0.1", oPort = 9000, oTimestamp = NoStamp}
+         , (Target {oName = "node-tidal", oAddress = "127.0.0.1", oPort = 9000, oLatency = 0.2, oWindow = Nothing, oSchedule = Live}, [superdirtShape])
-    ] (defaultConfig {cFrameTimespan = 1/20})
+         ]
+:}
 ```

+Please note that you can also define your own OSC message structure instead of using the standard `superdirtShape`.
+For examples, see the [TidalCycles documentation](https://tidalcycles.org/index.php/Custom_OSC).
+Currently, your `Tidal` instance will only emit `message` events for the standard SuperDirt `/play2` OSC messages.

 ## Network tempo sharing